 This juggernaut site allows you to quickly browse handyman projects based on your location.
 While HomeAdvisor is billed as a contractor-focused site, there’s a wealth of projects for handymen to bid on.

 This site is similar to HomeAdvisor in that it heavily focuses on contractors; however, handymen who specialize in residential projects stand a good chance of finding work waiting for them on this site.

-For now, avoid expensive sites like Angie’s List, since they can be pretty pricey to join and manage.
+If you're just starting out, we recommend avoiding sites like Angie's List for now, since they can be pretty pricey to join and manage.
 You want to keep your startup costs as slim as possible - and Angie’s List can quickly run into the thousands before you know it.